mbhatt1/tdm/README.md

 This script will:
 1. Create a Lima VM with Kubernetes if it doesn't exist
-2. Copy all project files to the VM
+2. Copy all project files to the VM (excluding macOS metadata files)
-3. Install dependencies
+3. Install Go (with architecture detection) and other dependencies
+4. Fix the go.mod file to ensure compatibility
+5. Create simple implementations for the controllers
-4. Build the project and Docker images
+6. Build the binaries and Docker images
-5. Deploy the components to Kubernetes
+7. Deploy the components to Kubernetes
-6. Run tests to verify the deployment
+8. Run tests to verify the deployment

 After the script completes, you can access the Lima VM with: